akmallfhn/sevenpreneur/src/trpc/routers/README.md

 - Only Administrators have write access to all playlists' data.
 - `list.playlists`:
   - Administrators can see all playlists.
-  - Non-Administrators can only see active and published playlists.
+  - Non-Administrators can only see active playlists.
 - `read.playlist`: Everyone can read all playlists given the playlist ID.

 ### Educators Playlists 👥